Skip to main content

 A group of tracks bundled together under a single title and cover art.
 Producers create albums to organize related beats.
 Listeners can browse and like entire albums.

-The public page for a verified producer on BeatPass.
-It displays a bio, discography, pinned track, professional credits, and social stats.
-See Artist Profiles.
+The public profile page for an approved producer on BeatPass.
+It can show a bio, discography, pinned track, gallery, professional credits, and follower-facing identity.
+See Producer Profiles.

 B